aisha895/EECS3311Project/README.md

 ### GUI for Visualization:
 1. Interactive interfaces for login and placing orders.

-Here’s a comprehensive README.md for your project based on the provided code:

-EECS3311 Warehouse Management System
-This repository contains the implementation of a Warehouse Management System developed for EECS3311 at York University.
-The system is designed to manage product orders, inventory levels, and restocking processes efficiently, incorporating features such as user authentication, order processing, and a GUI for visualization.

-Table of Contents
-About the Project
-Features
-Project Structure
-Technologies Used
-Setup and Installation
-Usage
-Contributing
-License
-About the Project
-The Warehouse Management System automates order processing and inventory management for a warehouse.
-Key functionalities include:

-Placing and processing orders.
-Real-time inventory updates.
-Restocking products when inventory falls below minimum levels.
-User authentication via a login system.
-Visualization of inventory levels using both text and bar charts.
-Features
-Order Processing:

-Place orders for products.
-Calculate the total price for orders.
-Handle cases where orders exceed available stock or maximum allowed quantity.
-Inventory Management:

-Automatic restocking when inventory falls below the minimum threshold.
-Integration with a database to fetch and update product details.
-User Authentication:

-Login system with username and password validation.
-Implements a proxy pattern for secure authentication.
-GUI for Visualization:

-Interactive interfaces for login and placing orders.
-Real-time visual updates of inventory levels using JFreeChart.

 ## Technologies Used

 1. Java: Core programming language.